-A managed repository for deploying and publishing serverless applications.
+The AWS Serverless Application Repository is a managed repository for deploying and publishing serverless applications.

 You can also use pre-built applications instead of cloning, building, packaging, and publishing source code to AWS before deploying it.